Article Translations: (Spanish)

 Treatment for muscular dystrophy depends on how old the child is, what kind of muscular dystrophy they have, and how severe it is.
 Treatment may include:

 If your child has muscular dystrophy, a care team of medical specialists will work with you and your family to help your child get the best care.
-The care team may include: a neurologist, orthopedist, pulmonologist, physical therapist, occupational therapist, nurse practitioner, cardiologist, registered dietician, and a social worker.
+The care team may include: a neurologist, orthopedist, pulmonologist, physical therapist, occupational therapist, nurse practitioner, cardiologist, registered dietitian, and a social worker.

 To help your child: